Saifahmeed/housing-ml-project/README.md

 - `Learning_Process.py` contains **all steps, experiments, and debugging notes**
 - `main.py` is a **clean, production-ready pipeline**
-- `Reports/` stores metrics in CSV/Markdown for easy comparison
+- `Reports/` stores metrics in CSV for easy comparison
 - `images/` stores plots for EDA, diagnostics, and model evaluation

 ---